ankanaich98/ankanaich.github.io/README.md

-# AI Engineer and Backend Developer
+# AI Engineer and Full Stack Developer

 #### Technical Skills: Python with experience in Django, Java with experience in Spring Boot, SQL, JavaScript, HTML, CSS